 Budget: Up to $7,500

 Application Materials: Apply online.
 Please upload in a single PDF file: 1.
-Proposal including abstract (no more than 200 words), description of the proposed activity and expected outcomes (no more than 1000 words), information on collaborator(s), budget and budget narrative (indicating the anticipated use of the requested funds and all funds sought or secured from other sources), and timeline.
+Proposal including abstract (no more than 200 words), description of the proposed activity and expected outcomes (no more than 1000 words), information on collaborator(s), detailed budget and budget narrative (indicating the anticipated use of the requested funds and all funds sought or secured from internal and external sources), and timeline.

 Contact: [email protected]